xuwd11/cs207_Weidong_Xu/coursework.md

 * Not all problems will be graded, but you should still do each problem since you don't know which problems will be graded ahead of time.

+**Homework Feed back:**

+The teaching staff will provide feedback on your homework.
+You will receive a pull request from the staff member who grades your assignment.
+Once you approve and merge the pull request, you will be able to see your grade and associated comments.

 **Homework rules:**

 * Assignments must be completed individually